 No change in leadership, Nitish to remain captain: Sushil Modi

-Patna (Bihar) [India], Sept 11 (ANI): Amid talks of change in leadership in Bihar's ruling NDA, the BJP on Wednesday clarified that the Chief Minister Nitish Kumar will continue to lead the alliance in the next Assembly polls scheduled in 2020.
+Patna (Bihar), September 11 (ANI): Amid talk of change in leadership in ruling NDA in Bihar, the BJP on Wednesday said that Chief Minister Nitish Kumar will lead the alliance in the next Assembly polls.